arnelenero/simpler-state/docs/recipe-plugins.md

 # Extending Functionality with Plug-ins

 Don't let the simplicity fool you!
-SimpleR State can be as feature-rich as you'd like, with its highly flexible plug-in system.
+SimpleR State can be as feature-rich as you'd like, with its highly flexible Plug-in API.

 ## How a plug-in works

-A plug-in is attached to an entity, thereby extending functionality by providing _method overrides_ for its `init` and `set`.
+A _plug-in_ is attached to an entity, thereby extending functionality by providing _method overrides_ for its `init` and `set`.
 Through these overrides, we can do additional handling of the data, such as logging or saving it somewhere.

+> The built-in __persistence__ feature is a good example of a plug-in.

 ## Writing a plug-in